turingschool/try-turing/be-weekday/index.md

 - Please sign in here: <a target="blank" href="http://bit.ly/3949emq"> http://bit.ly/3949emq</a>
 - Open up <a target="blank" href="https://repl.it/~">repl.it</a> in a browser (preferably Chrome) and login to your account
-- Change Zoom display name to first name, last initial, pronouns; _ie - Amy H. (she/her)_
+- Change Zoom display name to first name, last initial, pronouns; _ie - Kaitlyn V. (she/her)_
 <br>
 <br>

 ## What to Expect

 Over the course of the day, we will write code, explore the mindsets that successful developers have, and learn a little more about Turing.
 We will ask you to introduce yourself, ask questions, and occasionally share out answers to the technical work we do!
-Below is our agenda for the day (all times in MST):
+Below is our agenda for the day:

+- **30 mins:** Welcome and Intros
-- **2 hours, 30 mins** Welcome, Intros, and Instruction
+- **2 hours:** Instruction
 - **35 mins:** Turing Info
 - **35 mins:** Alumni Panel
-- **5 mins:**  Wrap Up, Questions
+- **5 mins:**  Wrap Up and Questions
 <br>
 <br>